El Camino de Santiago Image courtesy of jmgarzo

 - Camino de Santiago Trek – begins in La Coruna and ends in London.
 Duration is 9 days and tour include accommodation in a hotel, an expert guide, meals, and transportation

 - Walk the Camino de Santiago – is a hiking and trekking tour which starts in Lugo and ends in Santiago.
-Duration is 8 days and covers Lugo in Spain and 4 other destinations also within Spain.
+Duration is 8 days and covers Lugo in Spain, with it’s World Heritage listed Roman Walls and 4 other destinations also within Spain.
 This tour includes accommodation in a hotel as well as an expert guide, meals, and transportation

 - Camino de Santiago Encompassed – is an in-depth cultural tour and starts in Madrid and ends in Santiago de Compostela.
-Duration is 10 days and covers Madrid in Spain and 6 other destinations also within Spain.
+Duration is 10 days and covers Madrid and 6 other destinations within Spain.
 This tour includes accommodation in a hotel, an expert guide, meals, and transportation

-- Walk the Camino de Santiago the French Way – is a walking tour which begins in Sarria and ends in Santiago de Compostela.
-Duration is 8 days across Sarria in Spain and 2 other destinations also within Spain.
+- Walk the Camino de Santiago the French Way – (Camino Frances) is a walking tour which begins in Sarria and ends in Santiago de Compostela.
+Duration is 8 days across Sarria and 2 other destinations also within Spain.
 This tour includes accommodation in a hotel, an expert guide, meals, and transportation

 - The Camino, Part 1 – is a hiking and trekking tour which begins in Biarritz and ends in Estella.
 Duration is 8 days across Biarritz in France and 5 other destinations in Europe.
 This tour covers accommodation, an expert guide, and meals.